OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 3. packaging
    - get all available information, source & export files of one specific release
    - find relevant entry points for contribution (e.g. repository)
+4. support research on OSH (see wp2-dashboard)
+   - how many contributors?
+   - where are contributors located? (= is there any project closeby?)
+   - what projects contributors contribute to?
+   - dynamics: who contributes, reports/solves issues etc.?

 ## Meta-requirements